 Affordable, Expandable, Sustainable

-There's an old fashioned feel to the house in this photo.
+Although obviously the product of new construction, there's an unmistakable old-fashioned feel to this house.
 Put a balustrade on the simple porch, and this home might be a Folk Victorian farmhouse.
-But, although the architectural details are borrowed from the past, the house is brand new.

 A proponent of this type of home design is Marianne Cusato, one of the first designers of the Katrina Cottage.
 She continues to design simple, functional homes using modern materials and state-of-the-art, energy-efficient appliances.
 Cusato's design for the New Economy Home emphasizes affordability, expandability, and sustainability.

-But who will be able to build these homes?
+Cusato notes that building such homes in meaningful numbers can be difficult, however.
 When the housing market demands well-crafted homes, trained craftsmen must be available.
-"Only by identifying and addressing the barriers keeping young workers from pursuing skilled labor professions can we ensure the continued sustainability of our housing economy and workforce for generations to come," Cusato writes.
+"Only by identifying and addressing the barriers keeping young workers from pursuing skilled labor professions can we ensure the continued sustainability of our housing economy and workforce for generations to come," she writes.

 04 of 07

 There's an old fashioned feel to the roof in this photo.
 Well-maintained slate roofing can last 100 years or more.
-But, although the architectural materials may be borrowed from the past, the roof on this house is brand new and made of reconstructed stone.
+But, although the architectural look may be borrowed from the past, the roof on this house is brand new and made of manufactured stone, not natural slate.

-For houses built in the past, like Cotswold Cottages and Victorian Queen Annes, builders and architects had few options for construction materials.
+For houses built in the past, like genuine Cotswold Cottages and Victorian Queen Annes, builders and architects had few options for construction materials.
 Not so today.
-Even "fake" slate comes in many different substances, from polymers and rubber to cast stone, a concrete-based material that mimics cut stone.
-"Cast stone evokes a sense of timelessness which fits in with any type of massive construction, from domestic housing to cathedrals," claims the Cast Stone Association in the United Kingdom
+Even a "fake" slate comes in many different forms, from polymers and rubber to cast stone—a concrete-based material that mimics cut stone.
+"Cast stone evokes a sense of timelessness which fits in with any type of massive construction, from domestic housing to cathedrals," claims the Cast Stone Association in the United Kingdom.

 The new homeowner should remember that the materials chosen to build a new old house will determine the ultimate look.
 Companies like Aggregate Industries provide many alternatives to achieve the desired appearance.Continue to 5 of 7 below.